Ryex/pyitect/README.md

         }
     }

-notice that the version postfix can be left out, as long as the `=` is there the capitalized name `FooBar` can be accessed via the lowercase name `foobar` but will still have the normal `0.0.1` version
+notice that the version post-fix can be left out, as long as the `=` is there the capitalized name `FooBar` can be accessed via the lowercase name `foobar` but will still have the normal `0.0.1` version

 the second one `BARFOO` wil create a `0.0.1-barfootype` version.

-<a id="ittr"></a>Iterating over avalible plugin versions
+<a id="iterating-over-available-plugin-versions"></a>Iterating over available plugin versions
 ---------------------------------------

-Pyitect provides an iterator function to iterate over avalible providers for a component `System.ittrPluginsByComponent`
+Pyitect provides an iterator function to iterate over available providers for a component `System.ittrPluginsByComponent`

-this function will loop over all pluign that provided the component and return a tulple of the plugin name and it's highest avalible version. if there are postfix mappings for the component on that plugin it will list them too.
+this function will loop over all plugin that provided the component and return a tulple of the plugin name and it's highest available version. if there are post-fix mappings for the component on that plugin it will list them too.

     for plugin, version in System.ittrPluginsByComponent('component_name'):
         print("Plugin %s provides The component at version %s" % (plugin, version))

 <a id="examples"></a>Examples
 --------
-For more information checkout the tests directory, it sould be a farily straight forward explination form there.
+For more information checkout the tests directory, it should be a fairly straight forward explanation form there.

-<a id="LICENSE"></a>LICENSE
+<a id="license"></a>LICENSE
 -------

 Copyright (c) 2014, Benjamin "Ryex" Powers <ryexander@gmail.com>